If There Was Ever a Time to Strengthen Your Connectivity, It Is Now

 Believe it or not, aerobic exercise can strengthen our social muscles.
 Physiologically, exercise can relax the body.
 As a result, it downregulates the sympathetic nervous system and upgrades the parasympathetic nervous system.
 Have you noticed that you feel more relaxed after a workout, walk, or run?
 Because you feel relaxed, you tend to be more open and empathetic.
 You need these qualities for learning to deepen your connections.

 For some, connecting is challenging, even if it is with family members.
 That’s why practicing breathing and getting to know how your body feels when stressed and relaxed are important.
 The body shapes the mind, and the mind shapes behavior.
 So, do not underestimate breathing—something we take for granted.
 By practicing breathing, you activate a nerve in the body called the vagus nerve that is located in the parasympathetic nervous system.
 The vagus nerve “runs from the brain through the face and thorax to the abdomen.
 It is a mixed nerve that contains parasympathetic fibers.”
 When you deep breathe, extending your exhale, you trigger the parasympathetic nervous system.
-This system as mentioned in my last blog is what helps us to relax.
+This system as mentioned in a previous blog is what helps us to relax.
 It is one of the most powerful ways to activate the body’s relaxation response system.
 But you must practice.
 Hence, exercises such as yoga and qigong have been effective ways to help people relax.

 Here are two ways to practice breathing, from Mindfulness in Plain English by VH Gunaratana.
 The second method can be more challenging for some: